dortania/OpenCore-Install-Guide/AMD/zen.md

 * **DummyPowerManagement**: YES
   * New alternative to NullCPUPowerManagement, required for all AMD CPU based systems as there's no native power management.
 Intel can ignore

-* **IncreasePciBarSize**: NO
-  * Increases 32-bit PCI bar size in IOPCIFamily from 1 to 4 GB, enabling Above4GDecoding in the BIOS is a much cleaner and safer approach.
-Some X99 boards may require this, you'll generally experience a kernel panic on IOPCIFamily if you need this
 * **LapicKernelPanic**: NO
   * Disables kernel panic on AP core lapic interrupt, generally needed for HP systems.
 Clover equivalent is `Kernel LAPIC`
 * **PanicNoKextDump**: YES